-World Cup Predictions 2018: Odds for Saturday's Round of 16 Matches
+World Cup Predictions 2018: Odds for Saturday's Round-of-16 Matches

 Uruguay 1-0 Portugal

-While big-name attackers will thrive in Kazan, defences will reign supreme when Uruguay and Portugal face off in Sochi's Fisht Stadium.
+While big-name attackers will thrive in Kazan, defences will reign supreme when Uruguay and Portugal face off in Sochi's Fisht Olympic Stadium.
 The former didn't concede a goal during three matches in Group A, thanks mostly to the intimidating presence of Diego Godin.

 Atletico Madrid centre-back Godin knows all about Portugal's main threat, Cristiano Ronaldo, having faced the Real Madrid man many times in La Liga and the UEFA Champions League.